 2. Accept the End User License Agreement, then click Set Up Repository.

 3. The window expands and displays the setup scripts.
 Copy the curl script to clipboard.

-4. Paste command on the target machine where you want to install Anyware Connector and press Enter.
+- 4. On the machine where you want to install Anyware Connector, run the curl script: - RHEL/Rocky 8: